 - It depends on the type of rower is the rail needs any lubricant or not.
 Most don’t but check your owner’s manual for your specific model.

-- If there is any problem, check the rail for any damage or residue.
+- If the seat doesn’t slide smoothly, check the rail for any damage or residue.
 If that’s OK, check the rollers in the seat.
 Are they tight/clean.
 Clean the rollers on the seat and check if the screws are tight.
 The rollers should roll pretty smoothly but not move in any other way.

 If cleaning and tightening doesn’t work, you might have to replace the rollers.